HelloFlock/Axit/README.md

 If you want to use Axit for Users controller,

 1. ```app/controllers/users_controller.rb```
-then it's authorizer filer should be in
+then it's authorizer file should be in
 2. ``` app/auth/controllers/users.rb```

 If there is a index action in 1 above, then a method like the following should be in 2: